OpenDataPolicingNC/Traffic-Stops/docs/frontend.rst

       return x;
     }

-Because Maryland has no race / ethnicity distinction, its items are simply ``Stops.ethnicities``.
-And because its data is "humanized" from the get-go, its ``_pprint`` function can just return the input value.
+Because its data is "humanized" from the get-go, its ``_pprint`` function can just return the input value.

 Other configuration
 -------------------